blockcypher/gobcy/README.md

 # blockcy

 A Go wrapper for the [BlockCypher](http://blockcypher.com/) API.
-Targeting support for Bitcoin (main and testnet3) and BlockCypher's internal testnet.
+Targeting support for Bitcoin (main and testnet3) and BlockCypher's internal testnet, but others (Litecoin, Dogecoin) should work too.

 ## Configuration